SophGits/tryit/sandbox/Closure.md

 NB: Do it in the console of Modernizr.com because the DOM element "cite" is nice and obvious.<br />
 Now click on anything created and you'll only ever get 3 console logged, on the third item.

-The above is meant to give each fruit a number, i, but instead the handler functions are bound to the variable i, nt the value of i at the time the function was made.
+The above is meant to give each fruit a number, `i`, but instead the handler functions are bound to the variable `i`, not the value of `i` at the time the function was made.

 ###### Better loop example
 A better verison is: